cbaeucsd/CSE15L-Lab-Reports/index.md

 </div>

 <details open>
-  <summary><h1 style="font-size:25px" id="Header1">Installing VSCode</h1></summary>
+  <summary><h2 id="Header1">Installing VSCode</h2></summary>

 Visual Studio Code is a code editing program that with an integrated terminal, which will allow us to seamlessly write code and upload it to a remote server.
   <br/>
-Visual Studio supports Windows, macOS, and Linux.
+Visual Studio Code supports Windows, macOS, and Linux.
   <br/>
 Download and install VSCode at https://code.visualstudio.com/.
 <br/><br/>
-Press the button inside the red rectangle to download, use the dropdown button on the rightside to switch installers if necessary(ex. to a Linux or macOS installer).
+Press the button inside the red rectangle to download, use the dropdown button on the right to switch installers if necessary(ex. to a Linux or macOS installer).

 <img src="/docs/assets/images/vsinstall.png" width="800" height="450">